dennissxz/data-science-handbook/32-classification/13-linear-discriminant-analysis.md

 ### R.t.
 Discriminant for Gaussian Data

-In $g=2$ case we show that Fisher LDA is equivalent to the linear discriminant rule for Gaussian that minimizes ECM under some assumptions.
+In the $g=2$ case above, we showed that Fisher LDA is equivalent to the linear discriminant rule for Gaussian that minimizes ECM under some assumptions.
 Now we show they are equivalent in $g \ge 2$ case, under those assumptions.

 [Recall](da-equal-multi) that under the assumptions on equal covariance, equal costs, and equal priors, the sample classification rule for multi-classes that minimizes ECM is